graemefoster/LockedDownChatBot/README.md

 - Firewalls
 - Application Gateways

+# Learnings

+- Use GPT3.5-Turbo >= 0613.
+This model has been trained on functions (see [here](https://platform.openai.com/docs/guides/gpt/function-calling))
+- Still need to be careful with Function format...
+Windows newline in the JSON causes different response formats to Unix.
+- MS API doesn't support function calling via its API, but (this[https://codeconfessions.substack.com/p/creating-chatgpt-plugins-using-the]) looks useful
+- Bot Composer custom dialogues are really useful, but won't work in Power Virtual Assistants.
+However you could use a custom skill / logic app / external API to abstract Open AI calls in this scenario.
 # Why?

 As of July 2023 the Azure Open AI support is maturing, but it still missing a few features to enable some experiences.